The Norman Palace

 forum.
 Certainly its alignment and that of the tower do not fit

-with the more E-W alignment of the chapel or the keep.
+with the more east to west alignment of the chapel or the keep.
 This would

 indicate either different provenances or underlying differences in

 geography or earlier buildings.
 The Sala commands Palermo

 and its gulf and preserves its original ‘Norman' decoration,